fbpx

 CHC42221

-The Certificate IV in Housing is a qualification reflecting the role of individuals delivering housing support services and support to tenants, applicants and the community in the social housing and homelessness sector.
+This qualification reflects the role of individuals delivering housing support services and supports to tenants, applicants and the community in the social housing and homelessness sector.

 Course Overview